mcmtilman/SwiftPuLP/README.md

 ### LinearConstraint

+A **LinearConstraint** imposes a restriction by comparing a linear function with a constant, where comparison can be:

+* less than or equal to
+* equal to
+* greater than or equal to.

+To create a constraint use on of the following public initializers.

+    init(function: LinearFunction, comparison: Comparison = .eq, constant: Double = 0)

+    init(variable: Variable, comparison: Comparison = .eq, constant: Double = 0)

+Here **LinearConstraint.Comparison** is defined as:

+    public enum Comparison {

+        case lte, eq, gte

+    }

+#### Use arithmethic and comparison operators to build a linear constraint

+Arithmetic and comparison operators may be used in a more intuitive way to build linear constraints, as illustrated in the following examples.

+    x <= 20

+    4 * x - 5 * y >= -10

 ### Model

 A model represents an LP problem to be solved by one of the solvers supported by PuLP.
 The model has an optional objective, consisting of a linear function and an optimization goal, where the optimization is one of:

-* .minimize
+    .minimize

-* .maximize
+    .maximize

-In addition, the model takes 0 or more constraints.
+In addition, the model takes 0 or more labeled constraints.

 To create a model use the following public initializer.

     init(_ name: String, objective: Objective? = nil, constraints: [(constraint: LinearConstraint, name: String)]

-Each constraint are associated with a name, which may be empty.
+Each constraint is associated here with a label, which may be empty.

 #### Objective

-To create an objective use the following public initializer.
+To create an objective use one of the following public initializers.

     init(_ function: LinearFunction, optimization: Optimization = .minimize)

-Or use a variant with a variable instead of a linear function.
+    init(_ variable: Variable, optimization: Optimization = .minimize)

 #### Invalid models